GlebDolzhikov/allEvents/README.md

-'All events' it's an open source project which created with main goal to fetch and show out consolidated calendar of Ukrainian sports events.
+"All events" it's an open source project which created with main goal to fetch and show out consolidated calendar of Ukrainian sports events.

 Running, bicycle, swimming and triathlons events are here.